tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 Finally, we ran a few benchmarks to see the overhead of defers; on a 64-bit system you can fit ~480k "empty" defers per stack frame.
 Honestly it's a little unlikely that they'll be causing any performance headaches on their own.

-I hope you learned something new, and have some waypoints in order to poke into the code of the Go language itself.
+I hope you learned something new, and have some waypoints to start digging around the Go source.

 Until next time, bye!